-Ordinance or the Dallas North Tollway (DNT) Guidelines, the regulations of this Section shall apply.
-Unless specifically identified in this Section, new developments shall comply with the landscape standards established in the Town of Prosper Zoning Ordinance- and the Dallas North Tollway (DNT Guidelines as of the date of adoption of this ordinance or as amended.
+M. Landscaping: The standards and criteria contained in this Section are the minimum standards for all new development.
+Where the regulations of this Section conflict with the Town of Prosper Zoning Ordinance or the Dallas North Tollway (DNT) Guidelines, the regulations of this Section shall apply.
+Unless specifically identified in this Section, new developments shall comply with the landscape standards established in the Town of Prosper Zoning Ordinance and the Dallas North Tollway (DNT Guidelines as of the date of adoption of this ordinance or as amended.

-1. Any non-structured, off-street, surface parking that contains twenty (20) or more spaces shall provide interior landscaping as follows:

-b.
-Landscaped islands shall be located at the terminus of all parking rows, except for onstreet parking, and shall contain at least one (1) large tree, three (3) inch caliper minimum, with no more than fifteen (15) parking spaces permitted in a continuous row without being interrupted by a landscape island.

-c.
-Landscaped islands shall be a minimum of one hundred sixty (160) square feet, not less than nine (9) feet wide, measured from the inside face of curb, and a length equal to the abutting space.

-d.
-All above grade utilities and trash enclosures in landscape areas shall be screened with evergreen plant material.

-e.
-For streets with on-street parking, trees shall be installed against the curb, within the sidewalk, in four (4) foot by four (4) foot areas with metal grates consistent with the development.

-2. Except for the landscape easement adjacent to the deceleration lane on Shawnee Trail, the landscape easement within the POA Lot adjacent to Shawnee Trail will be a minimum of twenty-five (25) feet.

-23. Permanent irrigation shall be provided for all required landscaping as follows:
+- 1. Any non-structured, off-street, surface parking that contains twenty (20) or more spaces shall provide interior landscaping as follows: - a.
+All landscaped areas shall be protected by a raised six (6) inch concrete curb.
+Pavement shall not be placed closer than four (4) feet from the trunk of a tree unless a Town approved root barrier is utilized. - b.
+Landscaped islands shall be located at the terminus of all parking rows, except for onstreet parking, and shall contain at least one (1) large tree, three (3) inch caliper minimum, with no more than fifteen (15) parking spaces permitted in a continuous row without being interrupted by a landscape island. - c.
+Landscaped islands shall be a minimum of one hundred sixty (160) square feet, not less than nine (9) feet wide, measured from the inside face of curb, and a length equal to the abutting space. - d.
+All above grade utilities and trash enclosures in landscape areas shall be screened with evergreen plant material. - e.
+For streets with on-street parking, trees shall be installed against the curb, within the sidewalk, in four (4) foot by four (4) foot areas with metal grates consistent with the development. - 2.
+Except for the landscape easement adjacent to the deceleration lane on Shawnee Trail, the landscape easement within the POA Lot adjacent to Shawnee Trail will be a minimum of twenty-five (25) feet. - 3.
+Permanent irrigation shall be provided for all required landscaping as follows: - a.

-a.
 Irrigation lines for perimeter landscaping identified in (1) above, shall be placed a minimum of two and one-half (2'-6") feet from a town sidewalk or alley.
-Reduction of this requirement is subject to review and approval by Executive Director of Development and Community Services.
+Reduction of this requirement is subject to review and approval by Executive Director of Development and Community Services. - b.

-b.
 Trees shall be irrigated with bubbler irrigation.
 Shrubs and groundcover shall be irrigated with in ground drip irrigation.
-Turf lawn shall be irrigated with spray irrigation.

-c.
-Rain/Freeze sensors shall be installed on all irrigation systems.

-34. Drought tolerant and/or native plants from the Town's approved plant list are required for compliance.
-Other species may be utilized with approval from the Town as part of the Final Site Plan process.

-a.
-Trees in sidewalks adjacent to on-street parking will be specifically selected with approval from the Town.

-4. All Landscape areas to be kept free of weeds, invasive plant species, and trash.

-5. Synthetic turf may be permitted so long as it is not visible from the public rights-of-way.
+Turf lawn shall be irrigated with spray irrigation. - c.
+Rain/Freeze sensors shall be installed on all irrigation systems. - 4.
+Drought tolerant and/or native plants from the Town's approved plant list are required for compliance.
+Other species may be utilized with approval from the Town as part of the Final Site Plan process. - a.
+Trees in sidewalks adjacent to on-street parking will be specifically selected with approval from the Town. - 4.
+All Landscape areas to be kept free of weeds, invasive plant species, and trash. - 5.
+Synthetic turf may be permitted so long as it is not visible from the public rights-of-way.

+N. Amenities: Public amenities shall be constructed after Certificates of Occupancy are issued for townhomes and before other buildings.

+Formatted: Indent: Left: 0"